 If you really think Kraken is very secure, well, people in the past thought the same with MtGox, Bitfinex, and Binance.
-Unfortunately, these exchanges has been successfully hacked in the past, each exchange losing more than a hundred thousand of their user’s bitcoins in the process.
+Unfortunately, these exchanges have been successfully hacked in the past, each exchange losing more than a hundred thousand of their user’s bitcoins in the process.

 Reason 2: “Not your keys, not your bitcoin”

 While this quote is directly referring to bitcoin, it should apply to pretty much every single cryptocurrency.
-Only use wallets whereas you have control over the private keys/recovery seed, as that way, even if the exchanges you use gets hacked, your coins doesn’t get lost along with it.
+Only use wallets whereas you have control over the private keys/recovery seed, as that way, even if the exchanges you use gets hacked, your coins don’t get lost along with it.

 Another reason is that one of the main selling points of bitcoin is that it’s unconfiscatable.
 When you leave your funds on centralized exchanges, it defeats that purpose.
-Exchanges in general can lock up your account(s) regardless if you did something wrong or not.
-A lot of people think that this easily fixed by simply submitting a support ticket to the exchange, but in some cases it’s not.
+Exchanges, in general, can lock up your account(s) regardless if you did something wrong or not.
+A lot of people think that this easily fixed by simply submitting a support ticket to the exchange, but in some cases, it’s not.
 This occurrence has happened a lot more than most people think.

 Reason 3: Exchanges are exchanges

 Use exchanges for their sole purpose, as a platform to exchange your money for some bitcoin and other cryptocurrencies.
-Simply withdraw your funds after every transaction using exchanges like Kraken, the same reason on why you wouldn’t leave your hard-earned money on money remittance centers and money exchangers.
+Simply withdraw your funds after every transaction using exchanges like Kraken, the same reason why you wouldn’t leave your hard-earned money on money remittance centers and money exchangers.
 Instead, you simply withdraw the cash and lock them up in your personal safe, or you store them in your bank.
-Same thing should be done with bitcoin.
+The same thing should be done with bitcoin.
 Simply send them over to your personal wallet whereas you have control over the private keys.